kombro/falldetection/README.md

 # falldetection
-Propose an algorithm that determines the fall detection based on the coordinates of landmarks extracted by pose estimation in MediaPipe.
+Propose an algorithm that determines fall detection in real-time based on the coordinates of landmarks extracted by pose estimation in MediaPipe, considering the limited CPU performance of the Raspberry Pi 4.